June 17, 2019

 - Think about scale and hierarchy – If you have information that is more important, and information that is less important using large headings, smaller subheadings, and even smaller body type is a good way to distinguish them all, and guide your reader.
 You can also achieve hierarchy with colour, weight, and spacing as well.

 - Careful with font combination – Typeface selection isn’t really a random process.
-When reviewing fonts you should ensure that the type you select with connect with your theme, and also your audience.
+When reviewing fonts you should ensure that the type you select will connect with your theme, and also your audience.
 What you choose for an elementary yearbook would be very different than a High School Yearbook.

 - Set a limit on fonts – A common mistake is using too many fonts.
 If you need more then one, set a limit with two or three.
 Use one for body copy, another for headers and a third for the subheading.
 Feel free to go with different typeface families as long as you can pair them cohesively.